KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/install.hbs.md

 # Install an authored Supply Chain

-This topic tells you how to install a SupplyChain authored using the Tanzu Supplychain CLI plug-in.
+This topic tells you how to install a SupplyChain authored using the Tanzu Supply Chain CLI plug-in.
 {{> 'partials/supply-chain/beta-banner' }}

 ## Prerequisite

-- Ensure that you created a SupplyChain by following the tutorial [Build your first SupplyChain](./../../tutorials/my-first-supply-chain.hbs.md).
+- Ensure that you created a SupplyChain by following the [Build your first SupplyChain](./../../tutorials/my-first-supply-chain.hbs.md) tutorial.
 - The `make install` command requires `kapp` CLI to be installed on the local machine.
 Install [kapp CLI](https://carvel.dev/kapp/docs/latest/install/).

 ## Installation